 Psilocybin is a naturally occurring psychoactive molecule that is found in many species of fungi.
 Mushrooms that contain psilocybin are known colloquially as “magic mushrooms,” and can be ingested to produce a profound psychedelic trip lasting several hours.
-Psilocybin is the psychoactive molecule used at the Synthesis retreat to produce a guided transformational experience.
+Psilocybin is the psychoactive molecule found in truffles; the psychedelic of choice at Synthesis retreats.

 Where is psilocybin legal?

 Psilocybin itself is a prohibited substance in most countries.
-However, in some countries it is legal to possess, grow, or even sell psilocybin mushrooms.
+However, in some countries it is legal to possess, grow, or even sell mushrooms containing psilocybin.

-In Brazil, there are no specific laws against the possession or consumption of psilocybin mushrooms, and use of magic mushrooms could even be covered under laws protecting the sacramental use of substances.
+In Brazil, there are no specific laws against the possession or consumption of psychedelic mushrooms, and use could even be covered under laws protecting the sacramental use of substances.

-The British Virgin Islands prohibit the sale of magic mushrooms, but allow for possession and consumption.
+The British Virgin Islands prohibit the sale of psychedelic mushrooms, but allow for possession and consumption.
 You will often find vendors selling mushroom shakes without apparent fear of prosecution.

-In Jamaica, the authorities appear to turn a blind eye to psilocybin mushrooms, allowing its use in commercial retreats and for private personal use.
+In Jamaica, the authorities appear to turn a blind eye to psychedelic mushrooms, allowing its use in commercial retreats and for private personal use.

 The Netherlands is a unique case: psilocybin mushrooms are illegal, but psilocybin truffles are legal.
 Truffles are just an earlier stage of mushroom development, and still contain psilocybin at high levels.
 The Synthesis retreat uses these magic truffles at our location in Amsterdam, setting up a safe and legal environment in which people can enjoy the transformative effects of psilocybin.

-Psilocybin mushrooms, also known as magic mushrooms, are any species of fungi that contain psilocybin.
-There are dozens of different types of psilocybin mushrooms.
-They differ in appearance, taste, and even the amount of psilocybin they contain.
+Mushrooms containing psilocybin, also known as "magic mushrooms", are any species of fungi that contain psilocybin.
+There are dozens of different types and they differ in appearance, taste, and even the amount of psilocybin they contain.

 You can find psychedelic mushrooms quite commonly in moist, sheltered conditions.
 They grow well in dung and dense forests near bodies of water.